 HQ: Cambridge, Massachusetts, United States

-Key info |
+Key info

-Best for | Enterprise teams |
+Enterprise teams

-Pros |
+Pros

-+ Automatically sends personalized emails and tracks metrics like open rates making it easy to inform sales strategy and prospecting + It's interoperable with various apps and allows for rapid import and export of lists and data. + Quick and error-free Quote generation with Auto data population. |
++ Automatically sends personalized emails and tracks metrics like open rates making it easy to inform sales strategy and prospecting

-Cons |
+Cons

 - It can become costly as features need to be purchased individually.
-Some features are present only in enterprise plans. - Reports have limited customization in the starter plan, and Sales Analytics is only available in higher-priced plans - Several limits are placed on lower-priced plans |
+Some features are present only in enterprise plans.

-Integration | Google Calendar, WordPress, Gmail, Mailchimp, and many more |
+Google Calendar, WordPress, Gmail, Mailchimp, and many more

-Pricing Model |
+Pricing Model*

 The HubSpot sales hub, part of the Hubspot CRM platform, offers comprehensive tools to make the sales process efficient.